MacGruber: Feature film

 On the June 1, 2009 episode of Late Night with Jimmy Fallon, Forte confirmed that a MacGruber film was being written by him, Taccone, and Solomon.
 The film stars Forte, Wiig, Val Kilmer, and Ryan Phillippe.
 The film was released on May 21, 2010, after being pushed back from April 23, 2010.

 The film stirred up controversy with Lee Zlotoff, creator of the TV series MacGyver, whose contract stipulates he retained the right to a film version of the TV series which inspired the parody sketches.
 Zlotoff's lawyer sent several cease-and-desist letters and continued to meet with litigators to determine a course of action.
 As of 2010, no suit has been brought.

 Television series

 In January 2020, it was announced that a television series is in development.
 Will Forte will reprise his role as well as executive produce the series with John Solomon and Jorma Taccone the latter of whom will direct the series.
 The show is being developed for NBCUniversal's streaming service Peacock.
 On August 10, 2020, it was announced that the production had been given a series order.

-In June 2021, Sam Elliott, Laurence Fishburne and Mickey Rourke joined the cast.
+In June 2021, Sam Elliott, Laurence Fishburne and Billy Zane joined the cast.
 The series premiered on December 16, 2021.